How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Methodology

-The detector response of gravitational wave generated by inspiraling BNS system is briefly summarized in this section.
-The geometric convention of this paper follows \cite{PhysRevD.63.042003} and \cite{Nissanke:2009kt}.
+The detector response of GWs from coalescing compact binary is briefly summarized in this section.
 We calculate the coefficients of vectors and tensors with respect to an imaginary geocentric frame.
-For a binary system located at sky position $\bm{\hat{n}} = \bm{\hat{n}}\left(\theta, \phi\right)$ with angular momentum orientation $\bm{\hat{L}}$, a pair of axes can be constructed:
+Given a binary system at sky position $\bm{\hat{n}} = \bm{\hat{n}}\left(\theta, \phi\right)$ with the orientation of the angular momentum $\bm{\hat{L}}$, a pair of axes can be constructed as follows: